Stop killing seals

 Be prepared to bunker down for a few days.
 And provide emergency assistance.

 Advise them how to get animal to another jurisdiction.
-Do not at any stage let them relinquish their responsibility, emphasis the costs in money and time to the I.S.S. and their responsibility to publicly highlight the absence of service in this area and nationally.
+Do not at any stage let them relinquish their responsibility, emphasis the costs in money and time to Our Organization and their responsibility to publicly highlight the absence of service in this area and nationally.

 However these outlets are overloaded, S.S.P.C.A is closing all wildlife hospitals and laying off staff and there will come a huge surplus of seals from the north of Scotland and the Islands.